phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 # Variables

-This is how you assign a value to a variable.
+Here's how to create a variable in Bash.

 {{< tabs tabs="Bash JavaScript" id="variables" >}}
   {{< tab "Bash" >}}